frank-weindel/ScriptCaddy/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# ScriptCaddy Code of Conduct

 ## Our Pledge